 Catito: In the area known as Catito, one of the oldest districts in Trapani, the Church of St. Nicholas was probably erected in 536 by Belisarius (500-565 AD) as a Church of the Ascension.
 In the 18th century it was enlarged and redesigned by Giovanni Amico.
 The altarpiece on the main altar is by Antonello Gagini.

 You can also admire an ancient crucifix in a chapel erected by Giovanni Amico and paintings by Andrea Carreca and Rosario Matera, and a group of sculptures of the Madonna of the Rosary by the Neapolitan school.

 Pepoli Museum, Trapani

-The Pepoli Museum is housed in the former convent of the Discalced Carmelites of Trapani.
+The Pepoli Museum is housed in the former Carmelite convent of Trapani, abot two kilometres east of the centre.
+Inside is a collection of art put together by Conte Pepoli.
 On the ground floor of the museum there are gravestones, inscriptions, architectural fragments and sculptures; and on the first floor there is an art gallery with works from the 13th to the 18th century by the Flemish, Roman and Sicilian Schools of art.